Montelukast chewable tabletsPronunciation

 - Tell your doctor or dentist that you take montelukast chewable tablets before you receive any medical or dental care, emergency care, or surgery.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor right away.
 You will need to discuss the benefits and risks of using montelukast chewable tablets while you are pregnant.
-It is not known if montelukast chewable tablets is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use montelukast chewable tablets, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of montelukast chewable tablets: